dboddie-canonical-work/disgorged-docs/using-the-snapctl-tool.rst

    snapctl umount </path/to/mount/point>

-See `mount-control interface </t/the-mount-control-interface/28953>`__ for further details on permitted filesystems and mount options.
+See :ref:`mount-control interface <the-mount-control-interface>` for further details on permitted filesystems and mount options.

 .. _snapctl-tool-reboot: